yjh-jy/dsa3101-bank-marketing-group-1/campaign_optimization/README.md

    ```

    run docker exec real_time_data python campaign_suggestion.py  is the main script to test which campaigns to recommend for a particular segment group.
 All you need to do is to adjust the global variables (INCOME_LEVEL, AGE_RANGE, MEDIA_TYPE)

-#### Why Run the Services in This Order?

-- **Zookeeper** must be up and running before **Kafka** because Kafka relies on Zookeeper for managing cluster metadata and coordination.
-If Kafka starts before Zookeeper is ready, it will fail to initialize correctly.
-- Once **Kafka** is running, the **Producer** can start sending data to Kafka, and the **Consumer** can begin consuming messages from Kafka.
-- **PostgreSQL** must be fully initialized before the **Consumer** starts inserting/updating customer segmentation data.
-- The **Dash frontend** should be started last, ensuring that the database and clustering updates are active before visualization.

-#### Expected Outcome

-- **Zookeeper** starts first, followed by **Kafka** once Zookeeper is ready.
-- **PostgreSQL** starts before **Consumer**, ensuring the database is ready before processing data.
-- **Producer** starts once Kafka is operational, and it begins producing simulated transaction data.
-- **Consumer** starts last, processing transactions and updating segmentation data in real-time.
-- **Dash** frontend displays customer segmentation data, with updates reflecting real-time changes in customer clusters.

-By following this order, all services are started correctly, allowing seamless real-time segmentation and visualization.

 ### 3. PostgreSQL Integration